cbrepo/celery/docs/internals/protocol.rst

 * taskset
-    :`string`:
+  `string`

-    The taskset this task is part of (if any).
+  The taskset this task is part of.

 * chord
-    :`subtask`:
+  `object`
   .. versionadded:: 2.3

   Signifies that this task is one of the header parts of a chord.
 The value of this key is the body of the cord that should be executed when all of the tasks in the header has returned.

 * utc
-    :`bool`:
+  `bool`
   .. versionadded:: 2.5

   If true time uses the UTC timezone, if not the current local timezone should be used.

-* callbacks
-    :`<list>subtask`:

-    .. versionadded:: 2.6

-    A list of subtasks to apply if the task exited successfully.

-* errbacks
-    :`<list>subtask`:

-    .. versionadded:: 2.6

-    A list of subtasks to apply if an error occurs while executing the task.

 Example message
 ===============